GergelyBuday/gergelybuday/docs/_posts/2022-09-27-the-hol4-syntax.md

 ### Datatypes

-The basic definitions of HOL4 are datatypes, functions, inductive relations, records (ADD LIST HERE).

 A datatype is an algebraic type, familiar from functional languages.
 For a binary tree, we can write
 ```
 Datatype `bintree = Leaf | Node bintree 'a bintree`